wenq1/mulle-markdown/README.md

 > There is also a convenience script `mulle-markdown-preview`, which opens a
 > README.md file in the brower.

-`mulle-markdown` is a small showcase on how to compile mulle-objc with musl into a standalone static executable.

 ## Usage

 ```console